Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction/text-extraction-with-azure-ai.md

 4. Set up a connection by clicking **+** next to the **Connection to Azure AI Document Intelligence** field.
 5. Fill in the following fields:
     - **Connection name** — create a unique name for your connection.
     - **API Key** — add an API key for the Azure AI Document Intelligence service.
-To find the API Key, go to the Azure portal, navigate to **Keys and Endpoint > KEY**.
+To copy the key, go to the Azure portal.
+On the left-side menu, select **Resource Management > Key and Endpoint**.
+Copy the key from the **Key** field.
 For more information, read the [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0#get-endpoint-url-and-keys) documentation.
     - **Endpoint URL** — add an Endpoint URL from your Document Intelligence resource.
-To find the Endpoint URL, go to the Azure portal, navigate to **Keys and Endpoint > Endpoint**.
+To copy the URL, go to the Azure portal.
+On the left-side menu, select **Resource Management > Key and Endpoint**.
+Copy the endpoint URL from the **Endpoint** field.
 For more information, read the [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/create-document-intelligence-resource?view=doc-intel-4.0.0#get-endpoint-url-and-keys) documentation.
 6. Click **Create**, then **Save**.

 ### Upload a File for Text Extraction